dannykhant/mlz-face-recognition/README.md

 ## Reproducibility

+After installing all required dependencies, first download and prepare the dataset by running the `download_data.sh` script.
+This ensures that all required data is available in the correct directory structure.

-After installing all required dependencies, the results of this face recognition project can be reproduced by running the training notebook or by executing the provided scripts.
+Once the data is downloaded, the results of this face recognition project can be reproduced by running the training notebook or by executing the provided scripts.
 The `train.py` script is used to train the model and save the best-performing checkpoint, while `predict.py` is used to serve the trained model via a FastAPI application, following the instructions in this repository.

 ## Model Deployment